Welch College: History

 The National Association of Free Will Baptists in general session in Nashville, Tennessee, called for the creation of Free Will Baptist Bible College and its doors opened in 1942 as a two-year institution.
-Dr. Linton C. Johnson was its first President.
+Linton C. Johnson was its first President.
 Eight students composed the original student body.
 The college added a third year of study in 1949, a fourth year in 1950 and awarded its first Bachelor's degrees to five students in 1951.

 In August 2008 the college purchased a 66 acre tract in Gallatin, Tennessee, to become the site of a larger campus.
 The college sold its West End Avenue campus and as of March 2017 is completing the new campus on the Gallatin site.

 In July 2012 at the National Association of Free Will Baptists in Memphis, the denomination voted to change the name of the college to Welch College.
-It was renamed for John L. Welch and his wife Mary; Mr. Welch was a prominent figure in the merger of Free Will Baptist bodies into the NAFWB denomination.
+It was renamed for John L. Welch and his wife Mary; Welch was a prominent figure in the merger of Free Will Baptist bodies into the NAFWB denomination.

 Controversies

 In August 2019, the college briefly attracted national attention when administrators suspended a transgender student, attributing the action to a conflict in student policy.
-The student had undergone a double mastectomy as part of his transition process days prior to the suspension.
+The student had undergone a double mastectomy as part of the transition process days prior to the suspension.

 Academics

 The college offers Bachelor of Arts, Bachelor of Science, and Bachelor of Music Education degree programs.
-Two- and three-year associate degree programs are also offered as well as a Master of Arts in Theology.
+Associate degree programs are also offered as well as the Master of Arts and Master of Divinity.